-1. Introduction

-Positional neutralization effects are a class of phonological phenomena in which contrasts are neutralized in "weak" positions such as unstressed syllables or coda consonants, but maintained in "strong" positions such as stressed syllables or onset consonants.
+1. INTRODUCTION.
+POSITIONAL NEUTRALIZATION EFFECTS are a class of phonological phenomena in which contrasts are neutralized in 'weak' positions such as unstressed syllables or coda consonants, but maintained in 'strong' positions such as stressed syllables or onset consonants.
 These effects are common in the world's languages, and very similar sets of strong and weak positions recur across languages.
-However, there is some controversy over the best phonological account of these typological facts.
+However, there is some controversy over the best phonological account of these typological facts-in particular, over whether they arise from the UNIVERSAL availability of constraints specifically enforcing phonological PRIVILEGE in strong positions.

-The earliest approaches to positional neutralization in the Optimality Theory framework (e.g., Beckman 1997, 1999; Casali 1996, 1997; Zoll 1996, 2004) assumed or explicitly proposed that constraints referring to members of a particular inventory of strong (or weak) positions are part of an innate universal constraint set.
+The earliest approaches to positional neutralization in the Optimality Theory framework (e.g. Beckman 1997, 1999; Casali 1996, 1997; Zoll 1996, 2004) assumed or explicitly proposed that constraints referring to members of a particular inventory of strong (or weak) positions are part of an innate universal constraint set.
 As with all constraints in classic OT (Prince & Smolensky 1993/2004), particular positional constraints might or might not be ranked high enough in any given language to have observable effects on surface phonological patterns, but on this view, all positional constraints are part of the phonological grammar of all speakers.

-Subsequent proposals in phonological theory have, however, made possible an alternative conception of positional neutralization, in which neither a universal set of designated privileged positions, nor an innate inventory of constraints (positional or otherwise), must be universally encoded in the phonological grammar.
-First, it has been proposed that the reason why some phonological positions are typologically more resistant to neutralization is that they are phonetically better able to support contrasts; this leads to a lower likelihood of phonological neutralization of contrasts than in non-salient contexts, because the salient contexts are less susceptible to misperception and reanalysis during diachronic transmission (Kochetov 2002, 2003; Barnes 2006; on phonetically-guided sound change, see reviews by Hansson 2008, Garrett

-& Johnson 2013).
+Subsequent proposals in phonological theory have, however, made possible an alternative conception of positional neutralization, in which neither a universal set of designated privileged positions, nor a universal inventory of constraints (positional or otherwise), must be encoded in the phonological grammar.
+First, it has been proposed that the reason why some phonological positions are typologically more resistant to neutralization is that they are PHONETICALLY better able to support contrasts; this leads to a lower likelihood of PHONOLOGICAL neutralization of contrasts than in non-salient contexts, because the salient contexts are less susceptible to misperception and reanalysis during diachronic transmission (Kochetov 2002, 2003; Jonathan Barnes 2006; on phonetically-guided sound change, see reviews in Hansson 2008 and Garrett & Johnson 2013).
 For example, in languages where stressed syllables have greater duration than unstressed syllables, there is more time for articulatory vowel targets to be reached in stressed syllables.
 This makes them less vulnerable than unstressed syllables to articulatory undershoot, and thus to diachronic reanalysis as undergoing phonological vowel reduction.
-On this view, it is not necessary for the universal phonological grammar to designate 'stressed syllable' as a strong position with a corresponding set of positional faithfulness constraints while crucially disallowing the same treatment of the position 'unstressed syllable', because even if faithfulness constraints can be relativized to both of these positions, only stressed-syllable faithfulness will ever receive phonetic or diachronic support to be ranked high enough in the grammar to be active in surface phonological patterns.
+On this view, it is not necessary to assume that the universal phonological grammar designates 'stressed syllable' as a strong position with a corresponding set of OT constraints explicitly enforcing greater phonological privilege in this position, while crucially disallowing the same treatment of the position 'unstressed syllable'.
+This is because even if the constraint set proper can refer in exactly the same way to 'stressed syllable' (a strong position) and 'unstressed syllable' (a weak position), only those constraints giving rise to stressed-syllable privilege will ever receive the kinds of phonetic or diachronic support that cause language learners to rank them high enough in the grammar to be active in surface phonological patterns.